Nilo3/Sweet-Home/README.md

 # Sweet Home

-Sweet Home is a web application that allows you to manage real estate listings easily and efficiently.
+Welcome to Sweet Home, a web application for purchasing a wide range of home products.
+From beds, mattresses, and pillows to lamps, rugs, bathroom essentials, garden accessories, and lighting items, Sweet Home offers an extensive selection to help you create a cozy and stylish living environment.

 ## Installation